 Also referred to as Papaver rupifragum, this variety offers bright orange flowers, albeit later, as this variety is a late bloomer.

 This plant has double flowers that could reach up to 2 feet in height.
-According to the USDA, it will thrive best in zones 6 to 10.
+According to the USDA, these poppies thrive best in zones 6 to 10.

 Eschscholzia Variety